BdrAktas/BtcTurk-Case-Study/README.md

 ## Introduction

-CryptoCase is a cryptocurrency tracking application with a two-page layout:
+CryptoCaseStudy is a cryptocurrency tracking application with a two-page layout:
 - **Home Page**: Displays a list of available cryptocurrencies, allowing users to add and remove favorites.
 - **Chart Page**: Shows real-time charts for selected cryptocurrencies, providing in-depth data visualization.